 Time on site and pages per session

 These are two different eCommerce KPIs, but they go hand in hand.
 Time on site is, as you have surely gathered, how long the average visitor spends on your eCommerce website.
-Pages per session tells you how many pages people visit, on average.
+Pages per session tell you how many pages people visit, on average.

 Both of these eCommerce metrics will tell you how engaging your content is.
-If the time on site is high, but pages per session is low, it suggests that visitors spend a lot of time on individual pages.
-If pages per session is high, people are exploring your website and its content.
+If the time on site is high, but pages per session are low, it suggests that visitors spend a lot of time on individual pages.
+If pages per session are high, people are exploring your website and its content.
 Ideally, both should be high as that means that you offer interesting content and have provided appropriate internal links to guide visitors to additional content that is likely to appeal to them.

 The bounce rate is the percentage of visitors who left your eCommerce website after viewing only one page.
 A high bounce rate indicates that the visitor felt no need to explore your online store further.
 If combined with low time on your website it is likely that the content of the page is not what the visitor expected it to be.

 The bounce rate is particularly important for landing pages.
 If you are running an ad and 90% of visitors instantly bounce from the linked landing page, it suggests that you need to review both your ad and your landing page.
 Consider the following: